bolor23erdene/bolor23erdene.github.io/themes/academic/exampleSite/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computer Science and Engineering" institution = "Pennsylvania State University" year = 2020
+  course = "MS in Computer Science and Engineering" institution = "Pennsylvania State University" year = 2020